treeverse/lakeFS/docs/quickstart/try.md

 ## Demo environment

-Experiment and learn about lakeFS with your own isolated environment.
+Experience lakeFS first hand with your own isolated environment.
-You can easily integrate it with your existing tools, and create a development environment to experiment with your data.
+You can easily integrate it with your existing tools, and feel lakeFS in action in an environment similar to your own.

 <p style="margin-top: 40px;">
     <a class="btn btn-green" href="https://demo.lakefs.io/" target="_blank">